pnp/sp-dev-fx-webparts/samples/react-functional-component-with-data-fetch/README.md

   const initialTeamsList: MSGraph.Group[] = null;
   const [teamsList, setTeamsList] = React.useState(initialTeamsList);
 ```
-React.useState takes an initial value for the state variable, which we initialise to *null* but by means of a strongly typed const.
+React.useState takes an initial value for the state variable, which we initialize to *null* but by means of a strongly typed const.
 This means that we will get type checking and intellisense for the state object.
 React.useState returns an array of two objects.
 The first is a variable containing the state value, and the second is a setter function for the value, and the convention is to use the array destructuring operator to unpack them into local constants.
 Whenever we need to use the current value of the teamsList we just use it as a normal variable, and wherever we need to change the value we call *setTeamsList(newValue)*.

 ## Fetching Data